AkumaNZ/ChessBotPy/README.md

 # ChessBotPy

-ChessBotPy is an interface between certain chess sites, such as Lichess and Chess.com and a chess engine, such as Brainfish (variation of Stockfish).
+ChessBotPy is an interface between certain chess sites, such as Lichess or Chess.com and a chess engine, such as Brainfish (a variation of Stockfish).
-The basic operation of this bot is very simple
+The basic operation of this bot is very simple:

 1. A browser userscript tracks your chess game, and sends all the moves to the python program through a websocket.
 2. The python program converts moves into a format suitable for UCI engines
-3. The engine calculates the best moves (PV lines)
+3. The engine calculates the best moves
-4. The best moves are printed out and/or played as audio
+4. The data from engine is outputted to the user and sent back to the client

+### Caveats:

+To be able connect to a websocket, a site must not have restricted content security policy (CSP), specifically connect-src.
+Fortunately this can be bypassed by opening a new window, which does not have CSP, and communicating through `window` objects in javascript.

 ## Planned features

 **Interface**

--   Prints out PV lines (Stockfish output)
--   Reads out next move as audio
+-   Read out ponder
-    -   Optionally expected move as well
 -   Read out a move ahead if there is a forced line
+-   Only read out moves for one side
+-   GUI
+    -   Priciple variation lines
--   Only show multiple principle variations if they they are within x centipawns of each other
+        -   Multiple principle variations if they they are within x centipawns of each other
             -   i.e. if no single PV line is clearly better
+    -   Centipawn (score)
+    -   If currently enabled/searching
+    -   Which side you're playing as
+    -   Found game / url
+    -   FEN
+    -   PGN
+    -   Settings
+    -   Console

 **Configurations**

 -   Settings files
--   CLI arguments
 -   Engine path
 -   Engine settings
 -   Depth / Time
 -   Output options
     -   Text
     -   Voice
-    -   Expected move

-**GUI**

--   PV
--   CP
--   If currently enabled/searching
--   Found game / url
--   FEN
--   PGN
+    -   Ponder
--   Settings
+    -   Forced lines

+**Drawing**

+-   Using the built in drawing functions of sites to draw arrows

 ## Known issues: